History & Mission

 The Ontario Coalition of Indigneous Peoples (OCIP) represents the rights and interests of Métis, status and non-status Indians living off-reserve in Ontario.
-We are an affiliate of the Indigenous Peoples’ Assembly of Canada (IPAC) formerly known as the Congress of Aboriginal Peoples (CAP) and previously as the Native Council of Canada (NCC).
+We are an affiliate of the Congress of Aboriginal Peoples (CAP) and previously as the Native Council of Canada (NCC).

 The secondary goal of OCIP is to implement many of the programs denied its people in Ontario in the areas such as health care, employment training and post secondary education, affordable housing, legal services relating to criminal justice, poverty issues, Aboriginal rights and interests and mental health services.
 OCIP will emphasize the creation of a trained competent Aboriginal workforce to provide service delivery for Aboriginal peoples.